Multiple sclerosis: Medical discovery

 Robert Carswell (1793–1857), a British professor of pathology, and Jean Cruveilhier (1791–1873), a French professor of pathologic anatomy, described and illustrated many of the disease's clinical details, but did not identify it as a separate disease.
 Specifically, Carswell described the injuries he found as "a remarkable lesion of the spinal cord accompanied with atrophy".
 Under the microscope, Swiss pathologist Georg Eduard Rindfleisch (1836–1908) noted in 1863 that the inflammation-associated lesions were distributed around blood vessels.

 The French neurologist Jean-Martin Charcot (1825–1893) was the first person to recognize multiple sclerosis as a distinct disease in 1868.
-Summarizing previous reports and adding his own clinical and pathological observations, Charcot called the disease sclerose en plaques.
+Summarizing previous reports and adding his own clinical and pathological observations, Charcot called the disease sclérose en plaques.

-Diagnosis history
+Improved diagnosis and treatment

 The first attempt to establish a set of diagnostic criteria was also due to Charcot in 1868.
 He published what now is known as the "Charcot triad", consisting of nystagmus, intention tremor, and telegraphic speech (scanning speech).
 Charcot also observed cognition changes, describing his patients as having a "marked enfeeblement of the memory" and "conceptions that formed slowly".

 The diagnosis was based on Charcot triad and clinical observation until Schumacher made the first attempt to standardize criteria in 1965 by introducing some fundamental requirements: Dissemination of the lesions in time (DIT) and space (DIS), and that "signs and symptoms cannot be explained better by another disease process".
-The DIT and DIS requirement was later inherited by the Poser and McDonald criteria, whose 2017 revision is in use.
+The DIT and DIS requirement was later inherited by the Poser and McDonald criteria.

 During the 20th century, theories about the cause and pathogenesis were developed and effective treatments began to appear in the 1990s.
 Since the beginning of the 21st century, refinements of the concepts have taken place.
 The 2010 revision of the McDonald criteria allowed for the diagnosis of MS with only one proved lesion (CIS).

 In 1996, the US National Multiple Sclerosis Society (NMSS) (Advisory Committee on Clinical Trials) defined the first version of the clinical phenotypes that is in use.
 In this first version, they provided standardized definitions for four MS clinical courses: relapsing-remitting (RR), secondary progressive (SP), primary progressive (PP), and progressive relapsing (PR).
 In 2010, PR was dropped and CIS was incorporated.
 Three years later, the 2013 revision of the "phenotypes for the disease course" were forced to consider CIS as one of the phenotypes of MS, making obsolete some expressions like "conversion from CIS to MS".
 Other organizations have proposed later new clinical phenotypes, like HAMS (Highly Active MS).